 The following farming guidelines give farmers instructions on how to manage and reduce the bushfire risk:

 The following grain harvesting document covers the following in relation to harvesting flammable crops:

 Download the Grain harvesting code of practice ( or )

-The Livestock safety during bushfires check sheet ( or ) advises livestock owners how to manage livestock before, during, and after bushfires.
+The following document advises livestock owners how to manage livestock before, during and after bushfires:

-We have created the Recovery after bushfires list of considerations for landholder when restoring agricultural land and properties after bushfires.
+View recovery after bushfires list of considerations for landholders when restoring agricultural land and properties after bushfires.